Skip to content

 How long does a typical SAP Commerce Cloud implementation take?

-It depends on scope.
-A migration from on-prem with a moderate customisation footprint takes 3–6 months — we completed Franke’s in 90 days.
-A greenfield implementation for a complex B2B scenario with multiple storefronts, extensive integrations, and custom business logic can take 6–9 months.
+Depends on scope.
+A migration from on-prem with a moderate customisation footprint takes 3–6 months.
+We completed Franke’s in 90 days.
+A greenfield B2B implementation with multiple storefronts, heavy integrations, and custom business logic can take 6–9 months.
 The biggest variable is integration complexity, not platform configuration.

 How much does an SAP Commerce Cloud implementation cost?

 Costs range from CHF 250,000 for a streamlined migration to CHF 800,000+ for a complex greenfield implementation.
-The main cost drivers are: number of integrations, customisation complexity, data volume, number of storefronts/markets, and whether you’re migrating from an existing SAP system or building from scratch.
+The main cost drivers: number of integrations, customisation complexity, data volume, number of storefronts/markets, and whether you’re migrating from an existing SAP system or building from scratch.

 What team do we need for an SAP Commerce Cloud project?

 A typical mid-size project needs 3–5 implementation consultants (SAP Commerce, frontend, integration) plus 2–3 client-side resources (product owner, business analyst, IT liaison).
-The client-side product owner is critical — they make scope decisions and provide business context.
-Projects without a dedicated product owner consistently take longer.
+The client-side product owner is spot on the most important role.
+They make scope decisions and provide business context.
+Projects without a dedicated product owner consistently run longer.

 Should we use Composable Storefront or a custom frontend?